Everything we know about the Plymouth shooting so far

 Six people, including a gunman, have died in a shooting in Plymouth, with two others injured.

-The atrocity, which happened shortly after 6pm on Thursday, is being treated as a domestic incident not terror related.
+The atrocity, which happened shortly after 6pm on Thursday, is being treated as a domestic incident and not terror related.

-Police on Friday named the gunman as Jake Davison, a 23-year-old crane operator.
+However, the government’s terrorism adviser has now said that ‘incels,’ which the killer described himself as, could be treated as terrorists if more violent attacks occur.

+Thursday’s attack was the first mass shooting to happen in the UK in 11 years.

 What happened?

-He then left the unnamed address and shot the girl and her 43-year-old male relative in Biddick Drive.

-Two further victims were a man, 59, shot in parkland nearby, and a woman, 66, killed at Henderson Place.
+The 22-year-old then shot two people further along the road, who were left injured.

+Davison then proceeded to shoot dead a man in nearby parkland and then a woman in Henderson Place, who later died at Derriford Hospital.

-Davison then turned the gun on himself, before police could intervene.
-None of his victims have been identified by police.
+Davison then turned the gun on himself before officers could intervene.
+He was reported as dead at 6.23pm, according to police.

-In between, Davison shot at a man, 33, and a woman, 53, who survived.
-They remain in hospital being treated for injuries which are not thought to be life-threatening.

 Parts of the incident happened in front of other members of the public who are said to have been "shocked at what was unfolding before them".